lengjingzju/cbuild-ng/README.md

 * ENV_TOOL_DIR      : The script tools directory
 * ENV_DOWN_DIR      : The path where the download package is saved
 * ENV_CACHE_DIR     : The path where the compilation cache is saved
-* ENV_MIRROR_URL    : The mirror URL for source code and build cache
+* ENV_MIRROR_URL    : The internal HTTP mirror URL for source code and build cache
     * Users can use the command `python -m http.server <port>` to quickly create an HTTP server
+* ENV_MIRROR_CFG    : The external HTTP mirror configuration file path for source code
+    * The content is JSON format, referring to the `DEF_MIRROR_DICT` in `scripts/bin/process_mirror.py`

 <br>

 * ENV_TOP_OUT       : The root output directory